 • At the bottom of each blog post

-There's no limit to where relevant email signup forms can be placed around your site, just make sure they add value and make a contextual offer that times achieves your blog marketing goals and provides value to your readers, in exchange for their email addresses.
+There is no limit to where relevant email signup forms can be placed around your site, just make sure they add value and make a contextual offer that both achieves your blog marketing goals and offers value to your readers, in exchange for their email addresses.

 Grow your email list with a lead magnet